ibm-cloud-docs/EventStreams/eventstreams132.md

 ## Enterprise plan
 {: #sla_enterprise}

 The {{site.data.keyword.messagehub}} service is provided with an availability of 99.95% on the Enterprise plan as a high availability Public environment.
-When the {{site.data.keyword.messagehub}} service is run in non-HA environments, such as single-zone regions, the availability is 99.5%.
+When the {{site.data.keyword.messagehub}} service is run in non-HA environments, such as single-zone locations, the availability is 99.5%.
 For more information about the SLA for high availability services in {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} service description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-03.ibm.com/software/sla/sladb.nsf/8bd55c6b9fa8039c86256c6800578854/c4ceb9f019f9eb4c862582f9001b3994/$FILE/i126-6605-16_04-2019_en_US.pdf){:new_window}.